instante/skeleton/frontend/readme.md

 ```

 ## CSS
-Instante provides _less_ and _sass_ support.
-You can choose one of preprocessors on project init.

-### LESS
-Input file `frontend/src/less/main.less` will be outputed to `www/css/main.min.css` - you should separate less styles into separate files and import them to `main.less`

-### SASS
+Instante is prepared with _sass_ support for compiling stylesheets.

-Input files `frontend/src/sass/fileName.sass` will be outputted to `www/css/fileName.min.css` - your separate files (sass modules) placed in `frontend/src/sass/modules/` folder will be combined into `main.min.css` automatically.
+Input files `frontend/src/sass/fileName.sass` will be outputted to
+`www/css/fileName.min.css` - your separate files (sass modules)
+placed in `frontend/src/sass/modules/` folder will be combined
+into `main.min.css` automatically.

 ## SVG and images

 ### Images
-Gulp optimizes images into `www/img` folder so you can simply save images to `fronted/src/img` folder.
+Gulp optimizes images into `www/img` folder so you can simply save
+images to `fronted/src/img` folder.

 ### SVG
 SVGs are combined to one `svg.svg`.
-You can display svg in template using _#name_ parameter
+You can display svg in template
+using _#name_ parameter

 ```
 <svg>